 Additionally, we have developed the AtriCure Left Atrial Appendage Exclusion System, which is designed to exclude the left atrial appendage, the small appendage that is attached to the left atrium.
 The left atrial appendage is considered by many physicians to be the source of blood clots which may cause a high percentage of AF-related strokes.
-During 2007, the AtriCure Left Atrial Appendage Exclusion System was used to implant our clip in humans in Europe as part of a clinical study, but has not yet been approved by the FDA for human use in the United States.
-We have filed with the FDA a 510(k) notification for our AtriCure Left Atrial Appendage Exclusion System to obtain an indication that includes left atrial appendage exclusion.
-We are currently working with the FDA and, if the FDA review is favorable, we expect clearance during the fourth quarter of 2008 or the first half of 2009.
+During 2007 the AtriCure Left Atrial Appendage Exclusion System was used to implant our clip in humans in Europe as part of a clinical study and, during 2008, as part of a FDA regulated clinical trial in support of a 510(k) clearance in the United States.
+The system has not been approved for commercial use.
+We expect clearance in Europe during the second half of 2009 and during the first half of 2010 in the United States.

-In August 2007 we acquired the Frigitronics® CCS-200 product line for cardiac ablation, which includes a console that is currently used in combination with a variety of reusable cardiac ablation probes which use cryothermy, or extreme cold, to ablate tissues.
-Currently, some surgeons use this reusable device in conjunction with our Isolator® clamps to ablate tissues around heart valves as part of an AF treatment.
-We are in the process of developing a long, malleable, disposable cryothermy ablation probe, which will be used with the console and we believe will be adopted by physicians for AF ablation treatment during certain open-heart procedures.
-We anticipate a potential second half 2008 clearance from the FDA and full commercial product release during the fourth quarter of 2008.
+In August 2007 we acquired the Frigitronics[®] CCS-200 product line for cardiac ablation, which includes a console that is currently used in combination with a variety of reusable cardiac ablation probes which use cryothermy, or extreme cold, to ablate tissues.
+Currently, some surgeons use this reusable device in conjunction with our Isolator clamps to ablate tissues around heart valves as part of an AF treatment.
+We have developed a long, malleable, disposable cryothermy ablation probe, Cryo1TM, which will be used with the console and we believe will be adopted by physicians for AF ablation treatment during certain open-heart procedures.
+On March 2, 2009, our Cryo1 device was cleared by the FDA for the cryosurgical treatment of cardiac arrhythmias.
+During the second quarter of 2009, we anticipate full commercial release of Cryo1.